Therapists Have Therapists Too

 19 Sept – written by Katrin Kemmerzehl – Blog

-When I was studying to become a counsellor, attending regular therapy was a requirement.
-At first, it seemed daunting.
-But over time, it became one of the most meaningful parts of the journey.
+When I was training to become a counsellor, attending therapy was part of the course.
+At first, it felt daunting.
+Sharing personal experiences with another person can be intimidating, even vulnerable.
+But over time, it became one of the most meaningful parts of my journey.

 A Space to be heard